Louisiana Purchase State Park: Background

+1815 survey

 President James Monroe ordered a survey of the territory in 1815, in order to permit the orderly award of land in the territory to military veterans of the War of 1812.
 Prospect K. Robbins and Joseph C. Brown were commissioned to identify a starting point for the survey work in what is now eastern Arkansas.
 The team led by Robbins traveled north from the mouth of the Arkansas River, while that of Brown traveled west from the mouth of the St. Francis River.
 On October 27, 1815, Robbins' party crossed the east–west line laid down by Brown's party at this point, formally establishing the Fifth Principal Meridian.
 The 55 mi of land Robbins traversed is even today some of the most difficult terrain in the state to negotiate.
 Brown's party traversed 26 mi of land alternately described as "good for farming" and containing "briers and thickets in abundance".
 Brown's party eventually surveyed as far west as present-day Little Rock, while Robbins continued north to the Missouri River.
 Two trees near the site were blazed to mark the meeting point of the two survey lines.

+20th century

 Although survey work based on this point continued in subsequent years, covering most of Arkansas, Missouri, Minnesota, Iowa, and North and South Dakota, the initial point was forgotten.
 It was rediscovered in 1921 by surveyors working the line between Phillips and Lee counties, who found the blazed trees.
-The Marianna, Arkansas chapter of the Daughters of the American Revolution began a campaign to memorialize the spot, culminating in the placement of the stone marker and a dedication ceremony on October 27, 1926, the 111th anniversary of the point's establishment.
+The L'Anguille Chapter of the Daughters of the American Revolution at Marianna, Arkansas, began a campaign to memorialize the spot, culminating in the placement of the stone marker and a dedication ceremony on October 27, 1926, the 111th anniversary of the point's establishment.

 One forgotten feature of the dedication ceremony was that four local landowners each gave deeds for 2 acre of land surrounding the point, which would have created an eight-acre park.
 Arkansas designated the area as a state park in 1961, but appropriated no funds for land purchases or development.
-The Arkansas Natural Heritage Commission, recognizing the swamp's natural significance, provided funds to purchase the 37.5 acres which now make up the park.
-The Commission holds a conservation easement on the property to limit development.
+The Arkansas Natural Heritage Commission, recognizing the swamp's natural significance, provided funds to purchase the 37.5 acres which now make up the state park.
+It holds a conservation easement on the property to limit development.